aragon/docs/src/govern/README.md

 * An Action Queue
 * An Executor

-Govern's Action Queue is what most users will interact with directly—it holds the DAOs configuration parameters, and its where actors can schedule, execute, veto and challenge actions.
+Govern's Action Queue is what most users will interact with directly—it holds the DAOs configuration parameters, and its where actors can schedule, execute, challenge, and veto actions.
 It's also flexible, meaning that actions can be introduced to tweak its own parameters on the fly.

 Through the Executor, Govern DAOs can also hold funds and interact with any arbitrary protocol.
 This makes it equivalent to **aragonOS's Agent** and **Moloch's Minion.** This allows for complex user flows such as a community deciding through a Vocdoni vote to use pooled funds in the Executor to gain interest through lending protocols like Compound or AAVE and also fund a Balancer liquidity pool, all in one transaction.